AlbyDR/rSTEMMUS_SCOPE/README.md

 field_moisture_content = theta_r + (theta_s - theta_r) / (1 + (alpha \* phi_fc) \^ coef_n) \^ (1 - 1/coef_n)\
 phi_fc = 341.9 - soil water potential at field) capacity (cm)

-<sup>3</sup> Both layers (1, 2) are combined and the values from the depth 1,3,5,6,7,8 are used per variable
+<sup>3</sup> Both layers (1, 2) are combined, and the values from depths 1,3,5,6,7,8 are used per variable

 <sup>4</sup> Only the Lambda file layers l1, l3, l5, l6, l7, l8 (depth_indices) were combined and used